-Italy has been one of the cradles of culture and democracy, and we, its people, believe in freedom of thought and expression more than anybody else, as far it doesn't hurt our fellows' freedom and self respect.
+Italy has been one of the cradles of culture and democracy, and we, its people, believe in freedom of thought and expression more than anybody else, as far as it doesn't hurt our fellows' freedom and self respect.
 The Lega Nord has been marching for decades now on the thin edge of political negligence and anti-constitutionalism.

-"Quello che si sente è spesso un incoraggiamento ridotto al minimo anche dal punto di vista dell'espressione verbale, grida che si elevano in quei prati in cui non c'è il popolo padano, ma una certa parte del corpo elettorale.
-Che ha scarsa conoscenza di alcune cose, tra cui l'articolo 1 della Costituzione"
+Quello che si sente è spesso un incoraggiamento ridotto al minimo anche dal punto di vista dell'espressione verbale, grida che si elevano in quei prati in cui non c'è il Popolo Padano, ma una certa parte del corpo elettorale.
+Che ha scarsa conoscenza di alcune cose, tra cui l'articolo 1 della Costituzione.

 The forerunner of this movement is Umberto Bossi, leader of the Lega Lombarda, the Lombard League (a Northern regionalist movement), who thought, at the end of 1980's, that a union among the several Northern regionalist movements was necessary in order to create a single federalist movement.
-In fact, before the Lega Nord was founded, in 1991, there was a union among Piemonte Autonomista, Lega Lombarda, Liga Veneta, Unione Ligure, Lega Emiliana-Romagnola and Alleanza Toscana.
+In fact, before Lega Nord was founded, in 1991, there was a union among Piemonte Autonomista, Lega Lombarda, Liga Veneta, Unione Ligure, Lega Emiliana-Romagnola and Alleanza Toscana.

 Origins, reasons and evolution

 The complete name of the party is Lega Nord per l'Indipendenza della Padania, 'Northern League for the Independence of Padania', but it is simply referred to as Lega or Carroccio in newspapers and media.
-The term carroccio stands for an old four-wheel wagon, symbolizing the town of Milan, that was given to its population by the bishop Ariberto da Intimiano.
-It represented the faith and union of the Milanese, and it was used by the medieval republics of Northern Italy,that had formed the Lombard League against the imperialist projects of Frederick I Barbarossa.
+The term carroccio stands for an old four-wheel wagon, symbol of the town of Milan, that was given to its population by the bishop Ariberto da Intimiano.
+It represented the faith and union of the Milanese, and it was used by the medieval republics of Northern Italy that formed the Lombard League against the imperialist projects of Frederick I Barbarossa.
 The flag of the League is the Sun of the Alps, represented by six green petals positioned into a green circle with a white background.

-Another driving force behind Lega Nord's ideology is the deep resentment towards Rome and the Italian Government, blamed for "stealing" money: hence the famous slogan, "Roma ladrona" (Rome, the monstrous thief).
-Politically, the Lega would accuse the Italian Government to be too centralized and not to offer enough independence to each single region.
+Another driving force behind Lega Nord's ideology has always been the deep resentment towards Rome, as a symbol of the Italian Government, blamed for "stealing" money: hence the famous slogan, Roma ladrona (Rome, the monstrous thief).
+Politically, Lega Nord would accuse the Italian Government to be too centralized and not to offer enough independence to each single region.
 Northern people supporting the Lega claimed that the government in Rome wasted resources which were mostly collected from Northerners' taxes and production.

 On these grounds, the Party was officially founded in 1991 with the merger of several regional parties, including Lega Lombarda and Liga Veneta and other Regionalist movements.
 These parties continue to exist as "national sections" of the federal party, presenting themselves in regional and local contexts with the local name accompanied by the national name of the Party such as Lega Lombarda-Lega Nord, Liga Veneta-Lega Nord and so forth.

 The Lega emerged within the national political scene in the 1992's general elections, where it obtained 8.7% of the votes, 56 deputies and 26 senators.
-In the 1994's general elections the Lega gained only 8.4% of the votes, but its parliamentary representation increased in number, with 117 deputies and 56 senators.
-In that year, it joined Forza Italia, Alleanza Nazionale and the Centro Cristiano Democratico in order to form a coalition government under Berlusconi: the Lega obtained five ministries in Berlusconi's government.
-In the 1996's general elections, the Lega gained a striking success with 10.1% of the votes.
+In the 1994's general elections Lega Nord gained only 8.4% of the votes, but its parliamentary representation increased in number, with 117 deputies and 56 senators.
+In that year, it joined Forza Italia, Alleanza Nazionale and the Centro Cristiano Democratico in order to form a coalition government under Berlusconi: Lega obtained five ministries in Berlusconi's government.
+In the 1996 general elections, the party gained a striking success with 10.1% of the votes.
 In that occasion, the party announced its desire to proclaim the secession of Northern Italy from the rest of the country, and to take the name of Padania.

 Even if the original reasons for the birth of the Lega could be considered worthy and fair, it is important to underline that, in the course of time, its agenda has been controversial and has raised polemics and doubts: federalism or secession, alleged racism and xenophobia in primis.

-On the international scene, the Lega is particularly known because of its alleged use of racist language.
+On the international scene, Lega is particularly known because of its alleged use of racist language.
 In fact, it has sometimes hit the headline abroad and it has often been defined xenophobic.
 It has also been denounced by the European Commission against Racism and Intolerance (ECRI) which asserted that "members of Lega Nord made a particularly intense use of racist and xenophobic propaganda".

 However, despite all the controversial aspects and episodes, the party has been gaining ground and approvals from the Italian electorate.
 Only the next general elections will tell us if the Lega Nord is still as strong as it has been in the past decade.
 It will also be of great interest to see if its ideology has the power and the grip to eventually change the social, geographical and political structures of the country.